 Dormammu was responsible for creating Satannish and possible for the other Hell lords.
 Dormammu directed the remaining dark mystical energy left behind after the war between Atum and the Elder gods.
 Dormammu manipulated Satannish and the other Hell lords and lied to them about their origin.
 Satannish and the other Hell lords trusted Dormammu and even obeyed him.

-Dormammu appeared two times in the third season of Spider-Man: The Animated Series.
+- Dormammu appeared two times in the third season of Spider-Man: The Animated Series.
 First trying to be freed from his dimension with the help of Baron Mordo with the aid of his cult which included Mary-Jane Watson at the time.
 His plan would be stopped by Spider-Man, Doctor Strange and Wong.
 The second time, he would be set free of his dimension with the help of Baron Mordo and Carnage.
 But he would be easily stopped by Spider-Man, Iron-Man, and Venom and be sent back into his dimension.
 He was voiced by Ed Gilbert.

 Dormammu was featured in the animated movie, Doctor Strange.
 In this movie, he was considered the lord of the Dark Dimension.
 He was imprisoned within his dimension by the Ancient One prior to the events of the film, but was intent on escaping his dimension and conquering worlds beyond.

 He was voiced by Jonathan Adams, and he appeared as a ball of fire with a skeletal appearance.